Glass lamination: the perfect combination of aspirations and quality

 Only through laminating with SG sheets is it possible to build bridges, stairs, roofs, and floors in glass with amazingly few structural members.

 Our acquired experience, sedak’s production technology, and the awareness of quality demands in SG laminating have benefited processing of PVB, EVA, and TPU laminates and all other interlayer materials.

 Special laminations and connectors laminated between the plies

 Intensive sedak R&D makes it possible to laminate the most diverse materials between the plies of glass, e.g., sheet metal, paving stones, projector screens, etc., thus expanding design options and lending a unique appearance to glass laminates.
 Innovative solar control options can also be permanently integrated into the laminated glass.

 sedak can likewise laminate the most diverse connectors and fasteners between the panes of glass for facade glazing, glass fins, floors or other elements in sizes of up to 3.6m x 20m (138in x 787in).

 Laminating material in between glass layers offers several benefits.
 That includes not only the protection from environmental influences like rain or sandstorms but also a considerably easier and more thorough cleaning.
 Thus, the product's quality is preserved and its lifetime significantly lengthened.
-The following application examples show how diverse our lamination know-how can be:

 Ready to install ex works: metal components bonded to the glass